feathersjs-ecosystem/feathers-vuex/docs/api-overview.md

 Each service module can also be individually configured.

-## The Vuex modules
+## The Vuex Plugins

-There are two modules included:
+There are two plugins included:

-1. The [Service module](./service-module.md) adds a Vuex store for new services.
+1. The [Service Plugin](./service-plugin.md) adds a Vuex store for new services.
-2. The [Auth module](./auth-module.md) sets up the Vuex store for authentication / logout.
+2. The [Auth Plugin](./auth-plugin.md) sets up the Vuex store for authentication / logout.

 ## License

-Copyright (c) Forever and Ever, or at least the current year.
+Copyright (c) Forever, or at least the current year.

 Licensed under the [MIT license](LICENSE).